the Cold Warrior (deceased)

 Other Distinguishing Characteristics: none

 Professor Sinkovitz was a scientist with an Idea - he truly believed that by altering the functional temperature of a human being, in such a manner that wouldn't cause hypothermia, he could grant him or her more than human abilities.
-To this end, he spent several years (and lots of money) in order to prove his theory, but several problems of a theoretical nature got in his way over time.
+To this end, he spent several years (and lots of money) to prove his theory, but several problems of a theoretical nature got in his way over time.

 He made his major breakthrough thanks to a skrull spy, who was impersonating then-Vice President Richard Nixon at the time.
 Seeing a use for Sinkovitz and his cold-based technology, the skrull offered him several 'suggestions' that got him back on track.
 Soon enough, Sinkovitz managed to prove his theory after all, and was quickly put into action afterward.